mxiong22/socialnetwork/README.md

 # Social Network NoSQL
-The motivation of this application is to create a backend application
+The motivation of this assignment is to develop a social network application API for the backend using Javascript.

+# Table of Contents
+- Installation
+- Usage
+- Credits
+- License
+- Contribution
+- Test

+# Installation
+N/a

+# Usage

+# Credits

+# License

+# Contribution

+# Test